rome/tools/website/src/docs/lint/rules/index.md

 ## Nursery

-Rules that are being written.
-Rules under this group are meant to be considered unstable or buggy.
+New rules that are still under development.

-Developers can opt-in these rules via configuration.
-We vehemently appreciate filing issue in case of bugs or performance problems.
+All nursery rules require explicit opt-in via configuration.
+Please file issues in case you encounter any bugs or performance problems.

-Rules can be downgraded to this group in case a patch release is needed.
-After an arbitrary amount of time, the team can decide to promote these rules into an appropriate group.
-Doing so means that the rule is stable and ready for production.
 <section class="rule">
 <h3 data-toc-exclude id="noArrayIndexKey">
 	<a href="/docs/lint/rules/noArrayIndexKey">noArrayIndexKey</a>